Chokyotager/NotYetAnotherNightshade/README.md

 There is also an explicit link file in requirements.txt for all Conda packages.

+NYAN has been tested on two separate Ubuntu 22.04.1 LTS (GNU/Linux 5.15.0-58-generic x86_64) systems.
+It theoretically should work for any environment so long as all package requirements are fulfilled.

 ## Usage

 By default, the saved model `ZINC-extmodel5hk-3M` is used.
 This is the same model which was used throughout the manuscript to generate the figures.
 You should be able to reproduce the results accordingly.